yangjiahao106/EXCEL-calculate/README.md

 # EXCEL-calculate
-# calculate weighten average for xlxs
+# calculate weighten average from xlxs
+# apply for HPU